ManticoreGamesInc/platform-documentation/src/api/index.md

 ## Overview

-Core scripts are written in Lua, using version 5.3.4 of the [Lua library](.md)(<https://www.lua.org/manual/5.3/>).
+Core scripts are written in Lua, using version 5.3.4 of the [Lua library](https://www.lua.org/manual/5.3/).
 Scripts are objects created and added to the hierarchy and/or templates, similar to other object types.
 Scripts added to the hierarchy will execute as soon as the game loads, while scripts inside templates execute with each newly spawned instance of the template.

-Properties, functions, and events inherited by [CoreObject](.md)(#coreobject) types are listed below.
+Properties, functions, and events inherited by [CoreObject](#coreobject) types are listed below.
 Both properties and events are accessed with `.propertyName` and `.eventName`, while functions are accessed with `:FunctionName()`.
 Some types have class functions, which are accessed with `.FunctionName()`.

 ## Core Lua Types

 At a high level, Core Lua types can be divided into two groups: Data structures and Objects.
 Data structures are owned by Lua, while Objects are owned by the engine and could be destroyed while still referenced by Lua.
 Objects all inherit from a single base type: Object.
 Data structures have no common parent.
 However, all data structures and Objects share a common `type` property, which is a string indicating its type.
 The value of the `type` property will match the section headings below, for example: "Ability", "Vector2", "CoreObject", etc. All Core types also share an `IsA()` function.
 The `IsA()` function can be passed a type name, and will return `true` if the value is that type or one of its subtypes, or will return `false` if it is not.
 For example, `myObject:IsA("StaticMesh")`.

 A lowercase type denotes a basic Lua type, such as `string` and `boolean`.
-You can learn more about Lua types from the official manual [here](.md)(<https://www.lua.org/manual/5.3/manual.html#2.1>).
+You can learn more about Lua types from the official manual [here](https://www.lua.org/manual/5.3/manual.html#2.1).
 An uppercase type is a Core Type, such as `Player` and `CoreObject`.

 ### [Ability](ability.md)